duraspace/bagit-support/README.md

 ### Using A Built In Profile

+The `BagProfile` class provides three constructors:
+* A default constructor which uses the `beyondtherepository` profile.
+* A constructor which takes a `BagProfile.BuiltIn` specifying a built in profile to use.
-The `BagProfile.java` has a default constructor which takes an `InputStream`.
-This is intended to be the json content of the Bagit profile being used.
-As each profile is provided as a resource in the classpath of the jar, it needs to be referenced in order to be loaded.
+* A constructor which takes an `InputStream`.
+This is intended to be the json content of the BagIt profile and allows for external profiles to be used.

 *e.g. Using a Built In Profile*
 ```java